 Women Employed's Summer Leadership Program, generously sponsored by The Pattis Family Foundation, provides a unique opportunity for professional skill building and practical experience by exposing a team of interns to leadership training, front-line research, and a first-hand awareness of the barriers low-paid workers experience.
 The program seeks to introduce students and recent graduates to all areas of nonprofit work through workshops, guest speakers, and projects.

 The interns' project work may consist of: facilitating issue-based discussions with staff and interns; designing and implementing public information and awareness campaigns for specific Women Employed issues; conducting research and outreach on issues relevant to low-wage women; conducting interviews; and/or assisting with other program work as needed.
 Over the course of the summer, interns will also become familiar with the history and future of the women's movement; participate in professional development workshops on effective advocacy, nonprofit organizational development, and communications; and explore aspects of social justice work with guest speakers.

-To hear from Summer Leaders, visit the class of 2016's blog!
+To hear from Summer Leaders, take a look at the class of 2018’s video!

 Women Employed, with more than four decades of leadership in improving women's economic status, has the advocacy expertise, innovative programming, and extensive organizational connections to create a rich experience for our interns.
 To learn more about Women Employed, visit us online at womenemployed.org.

 Eligible applicants will currently be enrolled in a postsecondary education/training program or will have been enrolled in one previously.
 Though all are encouraged to apply, preference is given to undergraduate candidates.